axelarnetwork/axelar-docs/pages/validator/external-chains/aurora.md

 ```

 ## 5. Create SSH keys on the Aurora Node
-Please run the following command (just press "Enter" for each question):
+Please run the following command on the Aurora server (just press "Enter" for each question):
 ```
 ssh-keygen -t rsa
 ```